TheRealKCFan20/BonziWORLD/src/www/RULES.md

 ## Rules

+This includes but is not limited to:
+* CSAM
+* threats of violence
+* doxxing
-This includes but is not limited to: CSAM, threats of violence, doxxing, and any other content that is illegal in the United States.
+* and any other content that is illegal in the United States.

 ## Chat Limits